-- Assess.
+- 1. Assess.
 Assess CYPs needs this happens at the start of each termly cycle to ensure we obtain a clear analysis of the CYP's need.
-The SENDCo will support if required.
+The SENCo will support if required.
 We will ensure that the assessment informs any adjustments, approaches, resources, intervention and/or support required. - 2.
 Plan.
 This will be undertaken at least termly with the parents and CYP.
 The views of parents and pupils are of paramount importance.
 This will be recorded on the plan.

-The plan is written by the class teacher supported by the SENDCo if required.
+The plan is written by the class teacher, supported by the SENCo if required.
 We use the SEN Support Plan template.
-The focus will be on how to overcome the barriers to learning identified in the assessment.
 An agreed date to review the plan with the parents will be made at this meeting.
-Teachers are advised to refer to our whole school provision maps (found in both SEND folder in head teacher office and on staff share, inclusion) to help plan any adjustments, approaches, resources or interventions required.
+Teachers are advised to refer to our whole school provision maps to help plan any adjustments, approaches, resources, or interventions required.
 If additional adult support is to be provided whether in-class or outside of class, it must be clear how, what and when this will be undertaken.
-The class is responsible for monitoring the impact, supported by the SENDCo.
-The additional adult support is someone who must be suitably trained to undertake
+The class teacher is responsible for monitoring the impact, supported by the SENCo.
+The additional adult support is someone who must be suitably trained to undertake the intervention.

-The autumn plans will be written before the October half term holiday, the spring and summer plans will be written within the first two weeks of each term.
-The plans will be uploaded onto our server within 5 working days of the meeting and a copy given to the parent/carer.
-The date of the next meeting will be put into the school diary.
-The SENDCo will monitor the quality and appropriateness of the plans.
+The autumn term support plan targets will be written before the October half term holiday; the spring and summer plans will be written within the first two weeks of each term.

+OFFICIA L -SENSITI VE Targets must be reviewed at least termly and in most cases every half term.
+The SENCo will monitor the quality of the plans.

 - 3. Do.
 The class teacher remains responsible for the child.
 Where provision is provided by teaching assistants (TAs) or specialist teachers, the responsibility remains with the class teacher.
 TAs must supplement and not replace teachers.
-Teachers are still required to work with the child in order to plan and assess the impact of any adjustments support or interventions.
-The SENDCo will support the class teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
-The SENDCo will monitor this provision. - 4.
+Teachers are still required to work with the child to plan and assess the impact of any adjustments support or interventions.
+The SENCo will support the class teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
+The SENCo will monitor this provision. - 4.
 Review The class teacher will review the plan with the parents and CYP on the agreed date.
 The impact and quality of the support and interventions will be evaluated.
 This will feed back into the analysis of the pupil's needs.
 Parents will be given clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.